 - Project manager

 - UI/UX designer

 - Front-end developer

 Such Internet resources as Glassdoor or PayScale help estimate the USA’s salaries.
 Hourly rates for each specialist with about 4 years of experience are presented in the table below:

 |PROJECT MANAGER||BUSINESS ANALYST||UI/UX DESIGNER||BACK-END DEVELOPER||FRONT-END DEVELOPER||QA SPECIALIST|

 To receive the overall cost, we have to summarize the approximate cost of each factor.
-It includes the development services region, developers’ cost and their experience, app complexity, design, hosting, marketing tools, etc. As a result, we’ll have:
+It includes the development services region, developers’ cost, and their experience, app complexity, design, hosting, marketing tools, etc. As a result, we’ll have the following:

 - Complex enterprise app with advanced functionality – $250k and more

 - Cloud application of medium complexity – from $120k to $250k